AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 ```

 ### Expected result
-A field set of type “DataItem,” pointing to query “weather”.
+A field set with a source type of "DataItem" pointing to the query identified by "weather".
 Assuming some data items were retrieved, this field set shows that attributes of the streams (id, name, tags) are available, as well as the values of all metadata keys and properties.

 ```json
 HTTP 200 OK